 As an Azure Stack Operator, you need to know which services you can make available to your users.
 Azure Stack supports a subset of Azure services and the list of supported services will continue to evolve over time.

 By default, Azure Stack includes the following "foundational services" when you deploy the ASDK:

 - Key Vault

 With these foundational services, you can offer Infrastructure-as-a-Service (IaaS) to your users with minimal configuration.

 Currently, the following additional Platform-as-a-Service (PaaS) services are supported:

 - Azure Functions

 These services require additional configuration before you can make them available to your users and are not available by default when you install the ASDK.

 Azure Stack will continue to add support for additional Azure services.
 To learn about what's coming next with Azure Stack, see the Azure Stack roadmap.

-To get started evaluating Azure Stack, you need to prepare the development kit host server computer and then install the ASDK.
-After that, you can sign in to the administrator and user portals to start using Azure Stack.
+To get started evaluating Azure Stack, you need to first download the latest ASDK and prepare the ASDK host computer.
+After you prepare the development kit host, you can install the ASDK and sign in to the administrator and user portals to start using Azure Stack.